 All clinic participants need to be adult intermediate skiers, levels 5-7.
 You should be able to ski most groomed blue runs with parallel turns.
 This program is not appropriate for beginner skiers.

 Do I have to be a Baby Boomer to ski with SKI FOR LIFE?

-No, you do not have to be a Baby Boomer to take our 3-day SKI FOR LIFE clinic.
-It is appropriate for intermediate skiers of all adult ages who want to learn how to safely ski moguls and powder in complete control.
+No, you do not have to be a Baby Boomer to take a SKI FOR LIFE clinic.
+It is appropriate for intermediate skiers of all adult ages.
 The average age of our clients ranges from the 40’s to the 70’s.
-Our youngest participant was in his late teens and our oldest participant was 84!
-We also have parents and adult children who take the program together as a bonding experience.

-The program is based around building a foundation of better balance, more control, greater efficiency and less fatigue using smart tactics that don’t require a high degree of athleticism, are low impact, easy on your knees and back with no need for fast reflexes.
-At a higher level, the program introduces life-long skills that enable you to break out of the intermediate-rut, and gain enjoyment from being able to ski any groomed terrain on mountain.
+SKI FOR LIFE approach is based around building a foundation of better balance, more control, greater efficiency and less fatigue using smart tactics that don’t require a high degree of athleticism, are low impact, easy on your knees and back with no need for fast reflexes.
+At a higher level, the lesson introduces life-long skills that enable you to break out of the intermediate-rut, and gain enjoyment from being able to ski any groomed terrain on mountain.
 You learn some skills to deal with ‘yikes’ terrain like icy spots, flat light, double fall lines, clumps of loose snow and crowded runs.

-Will we ski any mogul runs or only groomed runs during the 3-day clinic?
+Will we ski any mogul runs or only groomed runs during the 3-day SKI FOR LIFE clinic?

 Will we ski powder during the 3-day clinic?